 2023 Qualifying equipment with system matches

 Tax Credits Available Up To

 $600 EACH Total limit of $1,200 annually per household (unless a heat pump is used, then the annual cap may be increased)

 Are there income eligibility requirements for tax credits?

 Energy Efficient Home Improvement Tax Credits (25C) have no income eligibility requirements.
 The program is available to taxpayers through December 31, 2032.

-There are some limitations for homeowners applying for either a tax credit or rebate on their HVAC installation or upgrade.
-We always recommend that you consult an experienced tax professional and your State Energy Office before applying for either the tax credit or rebate to ensure your chosen equipment match qualifies.
+There are some limitations for homeowners applying for tax credits on their HVAC installation or upgrade.
+We always recommend that you consult an experienced tax professional before applying for tax credits to ensure your chosen equipment match qualifies.2